soramonfr/sorayacruchet/README.md

 ### Bonjour 👋

-Welcome to my githbug page !
+Welcome to my github page !

 I'm a full stack developer living currently in France 🇫🇷 .
 I’m currently working on my final graduation project, the repo will be public in April 2021 🙊 !